What kind of therapy are you seeking?

 Along the way, I have picked up a good amount of tools and concepts that can help people expand their perspective on life, and build upon their own unique spiritual and cultural strengths.
 If you are curious to explore this, I am happy to include it in our sessions.

 • Philosopher Jiddu Krishnamurti once said, “It is no measure of health to be well adjusted to a profoundly sick society.”
-As I see it, our society is not particularly healthy and hasn’t been for some time.
-For far too long, many therapists have focused on getting rid of client’s symptoms, so they can get them back to being productive at work quickly.
-This saddens me because that kind of approach doesn’t promote deep or sustained healing.
+As I see it, our society is not particularly healthy and hasn’t been for some time, especially in how it oppresses so many categories of people and perpetuates systemic racism.

 We currently face a multitude of existential risks as a society that are quite terrifying.
 I believe it is important to discuss the difficulties of existing under late-stage capitalism and climate change, while also co-creating anti-oppressive ways to cope and evolve in healthier and more just directions.

-To work toward this, I believe therapists must acknowledge and work to transcend the ugly truths of the racism in our field of study.
+To work toward this, I believe therapists must acknowledge and strive to transcend the ugly truths of the racism in our field of study.
 It is also crucial that we help clients integrate the many layers of their social and cultural identities within the context of our current social conditions, including the power dynamics that exist between clients and therapists.

 Psychology has traditionally been very focused on the individual, but this approach emphasizes the cultivation of connection with family and community.
 In these domains, I am most inspired by the work of Daniel Schmachtenberger, Gloria Anzaldúa, Leticia Nieto, Ignacio Martín-Baró, adrienne maree brown, Josh Schrei and Báyò Akómoláfé.